[Yonezawa City, Yamagata Prefecture] Visit a hot spring connected to the Uesugi family of the Yonezawa Domain

 • access:

-• Car: Approximately 5 minutes on National Route 13 from Nanyo Takahata IC on the Tohoku Chuo Expressway
+• By car: Approximately 5 minutes on National Route 13 from Nanyo Takahata IC on the Tohoku Chuo Expressway

 GOOGLE MAP

-Shirabu Onsen, where the Yonezawa clan's gun factory was located
+Shirabu Onsen, where the Yonezawa Domain's gun factory was located

-Legend has it that the name "White Cloth" came from the fact that a white-spotted hawk was cured of an eye disease in this hot spring.
-It seems to be correct that the place name "Shirabu" became the name of the place.
-The kanji for "white cloth" was applied later.
+One legend says that the name "Shirabu" came from the fact that a white-spotted hawk was cured of an eye disease in this hot spring, but it seems more accurate to say that the place name came from the Ainu people who originally lived here, who said "shirabu" means "a place where frost forms."
+The kanji characters "shirabu" were added later

 Shirabu Onsen ©Yamagata Prefecture

-The Okitama region, where Shirabu Onsen is located, was under the control of the Date clan during the Sengoku period, and there is a record that Date Masamune, the feudal lord at that time, visited the area, and during the Edo period, Yonezawa feudal lords such as Uesugi Takayama visited.
+The Okitama region, where Shirabu Onsen is located, was under the control of the Date clan during the Sengoku period, and there are records that the lord at the time, Date Masamune, visited the area.
+During the Edo period, lords of the Yonezawa domain, such as Uesugi Yozan, also visited the area

-In the early Edo period, Kanetsugu Naoe prepared for the unstable times by setting up a matchlock gun manufacturing facility in Shirabu Onsen, where sulfur and other gunpowder raw materials were available.
-This gun is said to have been useful during the Osaka Winter Siege in 1614.
+In the early Edo period, Naoe Kanetsugu established a matchlock gun factory in Shirabu Onsen, where sulfur and other gunpowder materials were available, in preparation for an unstable era.
+This gun is said to have been useful in the Winter Siege of Osaka, which broke out in 1614

-“Yutaki no Yado Nishiya” with thatched roof ©Yamagata Prefecture
+The thatched roof of "Yutaki no Yado Nishiya" ©Yamagata Prefecture

 Shirabu Onsen<Information>